daphnediane/schedule-to-html/README.md

-  --grid          Includes the grid, implies --no-description --guests        Create a file per guest with their panels highlighted --hideunused    Only include rooms that have events scheduled --inline_css    Embed the CSS directly into the generated files instead --input <file>  Input filename, UTF-16 spreadsheet or xlsx file
+  --grid          Includes the grid, implies --no-description --guests        Create a file per guest with their panels highlighted --hideunused    Only include rooms that have events scheduled --inline-css    Embed the CSS directly into the generated files instead --input <file>  Input filename, UTF-16 spreadsheet or xlsx file
                   May have a :# suffix to select a sheet by index --justguest     I believe this just includes guest panels